astrotars/restify-https/README.md

 restify-https
 =============

-A dead simple Restify plugin that requires requests to be made via HTTPS only.
+A simple Restify plugin that requires requests to be made via HTTPS only.

 Example:

 ```
-// require module dependencies
 var server = require('restiry'),
     https = require('restify-https');

-// initialize restify https plugin
 server.use(https({ override: false }));
 ```